Sunday, October 4, 2020

 Razorback by Peter Brennan was published in paperback by Jove in 1981 (upper).
 The cover art depicts a WILD BOAR, and was produced by an unknown artist (Don Brautigam, perhaps?).
 The British paperback was published by Fontana in 1982, and its cover art was also produced by an unknown artist also (Les Edwards, perhaps?).
 French publisher J'ai Lu released their version in 1985.
 The cover artist is unknown as well.

-"Australia.
+Jove edition: 'Australia.
 The Outback.
 It was a cracked, red land, A cruel land, where tusked predator and prey locked in a cycle that predated man.
 It was in that land that the American conservationist, Beth Taylor, vanished.
 And where her husband must go to avenge her, to find the men that kill and the way that they kill, to learn the primitive ways of the razorback, the cruelest predator of all.
 Only then would he know who.
 And how.
 And why.
-If he survived..." --- Jove edition.
+If he survived...'

 The Pet by Charles L. Grant was published in hardcover by Tor in 1986.
 The cover art depicts a HORSE, and was produced by an unknown artist (Jill Bauman, perhaps).

-Rattlers by Joseph L. Gilmore was published in paperback by Hamlyn (London) in 1979.
+Rattlers by Joseph L. Gilmore was published in paperback in the UK by Hamlyn in 1979.
 The cover art depicts a RATTLESNAKE, and was produced by British born artist Melvyn Grant.

 Fangs by William Dobson was published in paperback by Signet in 1980.
 The cover art depicts a HOODED COBRA, and was produced by Tom Hallman.